 The results area of the screen shows the results from executed statements.
-If the script contains multiple statements, a result tab will be generated for each statemented that returned results.
+If the script contains multiple statements, a result subtab will be generated for each statemented that returned results.
+The following figure shows a single subtab and highlights the main features of the result grid.

-MySQL Workbench handles quoting and escaping for strings entered into the results grid, so adding quotes and proper escaping here is optional.
+MySQL Workbench handles quoting and escaping for strings entered into the result grid, so adding quotes and proper escaping here is optional.

 It is possible to enter a function, or other expression, into